Buying a house at below market value, fixing it up, and selling it is house flipping and it can be profitable.

-Know the market before you invest in a home.
-If it’s slow, you’ll have more carrying costs.
+You must be knowledgeable about the local housing market before you put money into an investment property.
+If the housing market is slow, you’ll have more carrying costs.
 Can you afford them?

 Carrying costs are the costs you incur while you still own the home.
 Once you buy and renovate a home, it’s still your responsibility until you sell it.
 If the market is slow, you may sit on it for a few months.

 This means you must continue paying the mortgage, insurance, taxes, and the home’s upkeep.
 Can you afford the carrying costs?
 They take away from your net profit as they figure into the cost of buying, fixing, and holding the home.

 Make sure you leave a large enough cushion for the carrying costs based on the average time on the market in the area.
 In addition, you also have to be mindful of closing costs, which can also eat into your gross profit.